j-mnr/gophergo.dev/content/basics/02-variables.md

 		isTrue)
 }

-// DeclareVarImplicit shows that we don't need to declare what the type is as
+// Implicit shows that we don't need to declare what the type is as
-// long as we initialize it on the right. func DeclareVarImplicit() {
+// long as we initialize it on the right. func Implicit() {
 	// It works for all types: string, bool, int, float, rune... var question = "Does anyone have any room for"
 	// Emojis are unicode characters, they are supported in Go through runes